-On paper, Dawn Russell has the kind of life reminiscent of a modern-day fairy tale: An American model meets British royalty, falls in love, gets married, and moves to London, where she now resides happily with her husband and two sons.
+On paper, Dawn Russell, the woman behind the nutrient-rich supplement called 8Greens, has the kind of life reminiscent of a modern-day fairy tale: An American model meets British royalty, falls in love, gets married, and moves to London where she now resides happily with her husband and two sons.

 But every fairy tale has a twist, and Russell’s was more sobering than most: In her mid-20s, she was diagnosed with stage-three cancer, which immediately put her modeling days behind her.
 The runways of Ralph Lauren and Donna Karan were swapped for the hospital bed, and upon her fourth surgery, Russell developed a serious bone infection that weakened her to the point where chemotherapy and radiotherapy were no longer viable options.

-But a true heroine never gives up, and neither did Russell.
-She took matters in her own hands and started doing her own research, traveling all over the world for alternative treatments, nurses and IV tubes in tow (and subsequently meeting her future husband, Lord James Russell).
+So she took matters into her own hands and started doing her own research, traveling all over the world for alternative treatments, nurses and IV tubes in tow (and subsequently meeting her future husband, Lord James Russell).

-The thing that really sets 8G apart, however, is the price: It’s just $12.50 for 10 effervescent tablets.
-Compare that to just one cold-pressed juice, which can range anywhere from $6 to $15 per bottle, and you realize how game changing this supplement is.
+The thing that really sets 8Greens apart, however, is the price: It’s just $14 for 10 effervescent tablets.
+Compare that to just one cold-pressed juice, which can range anywhere from $6 to $15 per bottle, and you realize how game-changing this supplement is.

-“I am very proud of it because I fought long and hard to get it to $12.50 per tube,” Russell explains.
+“I am very proud of it because I fought long and hard to get it to $12.50 (8Greens now retails for $14) per tube,” Russell explains.
 “It was originally over $100, and the suppliers thought they had given me a miracle by getting it to $60.”
 By committing to buying larger bulk and more or less threatening to go to their competitors, Russell got her way—and we can all reap the benefits.